arainho/arainho.github.io/_posts/2016-02-10-zfs-replication.md

 ---

 It's possible to send data of a pool over a network to another system.
 Snapshots are the basis for this replication (see the section on ZFS snapshots).
 The commands used for replicating data are zfs send and zfs receive
-I found a lot of information on [freebsd handbook] and [oracle website]
+I found a lot of information on [freebsd handbook] and [oracle website] and a awesome script at [jeppson techblog].

 #### First, do the required config